OpenOrbis/mira-project-archive/DEVELOPERS.md

 ### Linux Setup

-To build Mira on Linux, you will need to clone the entire git, along with submodules:
+To build Mira on Linux, you will need to:

+1.Clone the entire git, along with submodules:
 `git clone https://github.com/OpenOrbis/mira-project.git --recurse-submodules`

+2. Enter new directory
+`cd mira-project`

-You will then need to run the initialisation script:
+3. You will then need to run the initialisation script:
 `./Scripts/init_development_environment.sh`

 The output files will be generated and can be found in the Firmware/MiraFW directory.